Ahadke/MovieGenius-Recommender/README.md

-MovieGenius: Hybrid Movie Recommender System
-This project demonstrates an advanced hybrid movie recommendation system built using the MovieLens 1M dataset.
-The dataset contains 1,000,209 anonymous ratings on approximately 3,900 movies by 6,040 users, providing a rich benchmark for recommender system development.

-Project Overview
-MovieGenius implements four distinct recommendation approaches and combines their strengths to offer personalized movie suggestions:

-Content-Based Filtering: Recommends movies similar in genre and features to a user's preferences.

-Collaborative Filtering: Finds similar users by rating patterns and suggests their favorites.

-Matrix Factorization: Learns latent features jointly for users and items to predict preferences.

-Neural Network Model: Uses deep learning to capture complex user-movie interactions and features.

-The system is developed as an interactive web app using Streamlit, allowing users to enter their User ID and receive hybrid recommendations with a rich UI experience.
-The app features:

-Cinematic blurred fixed background with white bold text.

-Simple input for user ID and instant recommendations.

-Combined recommendations rendered prominently.

-Optionally, expandable views of individual model predictions.

-Dataset
-The project uses the MovieLens 1M dataset:

-Released in 2003, this dataset contains ~1 million ratings from ~6000 users on ~4000 movies.

-The dataset includes user demographic info, movie titles, and genres.

-It is ideal for evaluating and benchmarking recommendation algorithms.

-Setup and Requirements
-System Requirements:
-Python 3.6 or later

-Jupyter Notebook (for exploration and model development)

-Streamlit (for app UI)

-Python Dependencies:
-Install latest versions of the following:

-pandas

-numpy

-scipy

-scikit-learn

-torch (PyTorch)

-streamlit

-Example installation:

-bash
-pip install pandas numpy scipy scikit-learn torch streamlit How to Use
-Launch the Streamlit app:

-bash
-streamlit run app/streamlit_app.py
-Enter a valid User ID from the dataset.

-Click “Get Recommendations” to see hybrid movie suggestions.

-Optionally explore individual recommendation models.

-Future Work
-Add onboarding flows for new users to rate sample movies and gather preferences.

-Integrate Bollywood-specific movie datasets and metadata.

-Implement user login and persistent profiles.

-Incorporate richer movie details, reviews, and interactivity.

-License
-This project is released under the MIT License.
-See LICENSE file for details.
+# **MovieGenius: Hybrid Movie Recommender System**

+**MovieGenius** is a hybrid movie recommendation system leveraging content-based filtering, collaborative filtering, matrix factorization, and neural networks on the [MovieLens 1M dataset](https://grouplens.org/datasets/movielens/1m/).
+Built with Python and Streamlit, this project offers personalized, interactive movie suggestions through a clean and cinematic user interface.

+---

+## **Project Overview**

+This system combines four recommendation methods to provide comprehensive movie suggestions:

+- **Content-Based Filtering:** Recommends movies similar to the user's preferences based on genres and features.
+- **Collaborative Filtering:** Uses user-user similarities to predict individual tastes.
+- **Matrix Factorization:** Models latent factors for accurate predictions.
+- **Neural Network Model:** Captures complex user-item relationships to refine recommendations.

+The app features a cinematic blurred background with a fixed image, stylish white bold text, and real-time recommendations.

+---

+## **Dataset**

+The project uses the renowned [MovieLens 1M dataset](https://grouplens.org/datasets/movielens/1m/), containing over one million ratings from more than 6,000 users on nearly 4,000 movies, widely utilized for recommender system benchmarking.

+---

+## **Requirements**

+- Python 3.6 or higher
+- Streamlit
+- PyTorch
+- pandas, numpy, scikit-learn and other ML libraries

+Install dependencies via: